New Zealand Today

 New Zealand Today is a satirical news and entertainment show hosted by Guy Williams in New Zealand airing on Three.
 It features Williams investigating odd and humorous stories across New Zealand.
 The show began airing on 23 August 2019.

 New Zealand Today is a spin-off of the Jono and Ben segment of the same name.

 History

 After the show's launch in 2019, it only lasted one season before being cancelled as part of Three's cost-cutting measures to ready the station for sale.

 In July 2020, Guy Williams stated that New Zealand Today had been "resurrected and approved for development", and that a second season would be possible.

-The show was revived for a second season, which began airing in April 2021, and a third season was aired beginning in June 2022.
+In April 2021, the show was revived for a second season and began airing.

+On 1 December 2021, a podcast spin-off was launched where Williams is joined by Karen Hill, who featured previously on the show.

+In June 2022, a third season was aired.

 In December 2022, Guy Williams announced via Instagram that New Zealand Today would have a fourth season in 2023.

-A podcast spin-off was launched on 1 December 2021, where Williams is joined by Karen Hill, who featured previously on the show.
+On 27 August 2025, Guy Williams announced via Instagram that New Zealand Tomorrow would stream now and broadcast that night.

+In 2025, Guy Williams' new iteration of the series is a "combination of journalism and comedy", New Zealand Tomorrow, about Waimate ("everyone joked about 'don't drink the water'"), the presence of nitrates in New Zealand’s water supply, bowel cancer, and other health issues, as a result of severe over-farming.